-Get support to cope with emotional, practical and physical issues when you have advanced oesophageal cancer.
+There is support available to help you cope with emotional, practical and physical issues when you have advanced oesophageal cancer.

-Treatment can often control the cancer and relieve symptoms.
+Treatment can't cure advanced oesophageal cancer.
+But it can keep it under control, relieve symptoms and give you a good quality of life.
 Your doctors and nurses will help you to make the most of life and feel as good as possible for as long as possible.

 How you might feel